EQing in Octaves: Part 1

 Check out this video to hear this in action.

-Let us know what you think!
-Tag @SchwabeDigital in an instagram story and show us how you are using Gold Clip.
+Give it a try and hit reply to let me know what you think.
+Or, tag @SchwabeDigital in an instagram story and show us how you are using it.
 We'll repost.

 Ryan Schwabe